 Now, let’s see how James Houston Jr.’s Reincarnation story fits what we discussed in the previous post on Causality.

-• Pratyaya (Chinese=緣), as discussed earlier, refers “to the subsidiary factors whose concomitance results in the production of an effect from a cause.”
-For the reincarnation of James Houston Jr., the condition that made the reincarnation possible was that he found his future parents in Hawaii just when they decided to have a child.
+- For the reincarnation of James Houston Jr., the condition that made it possible was that he found his future parents in Hawaii just as they decided to have a child.

-• Vipaka (Chinese=果報) is the “fruition” or “maturation” of the past deeds.
+- Vipaka (Chinese: 果報) is the “fruition” or “maturation” of the past deeds.
 Furthermore, “Vipaka refers to any mental phenomenon that occurs as a result of morally wholesome or unwholesome volitional actions performed by the body, speech, or mind, either in this or previous lives.
 Fruitions can be divided between those that occur during the lifetime in which the deed is performed, those that occur in the lifetime immediately following the life in which the deed is performed, and those that occur two or more lifetimes later.
 Although the fruition is the result of a wholesome or unwholesome act, the vipaka is itself always morally neutral and manifests itself as something pleasant or painful that is either physical or mental.”
-In this case, the fruition occurred in the lifetime immediately following James Houston Jr.’s previous life as a WWII fighter pilot.

-• Alayavijnana (Chinese=阿賴耶識/藏識) is the “storehouse consciousness,” or “foundational consciousness,” the eighth of the eight types of consciousness (vijnana) posited in the Yogacara school.
-All forms of Buddhist thought must be able to uphold (1) the principle of cause and effect of action (Karman), the structure of Samsara, and the process of liberation (vimoksa) from it while also upholding (2) the fundamental doctrine of impermanence (anitya) and the lack of a perduring self (anatman).
+- Alayavijnana (Chinese: 阿賴耶識/藏識) is the “storehouse consciousness,” or “foundational consciousness,” the eighth of the eight types of consciousness (vijnana) posited in the Yogacara school.
+All forms of Buddhist thought must be able to uphold (1) the principle of cause and effect of action (Karman), the structure of Samsara, and the process of liberation (vimoksa) from it, while also upholding (2) the fundamental doctrine of impermanence (anitya) and the lack of a perduring self (anatman).
 The most famous and comprehensive solution to the range of problems created by these apparently contradictory elements is the alayavijnana.
 The alayavijnana provides that solution as a foundational form of consciousness, itself ethically neutral, where all the seeds (bija) of all deeds done in the past reside and from which they fructify in the form of experience.
 Thus, the alayavijnana is said to pervade the entire body during life, to withdraw from the body at the time of death (with the extremities becoming cold as it slowly exits), and to carry the complete karmic record to the next rebirth destiny.”
 “The alayavijnana thus provides continuity from moment to moment within a given lifetime and from lifetime to lifetime, all providing the link between an action performed in the past and its effect experienced in the present, despite protracted periods of latency between the seed and fruition.”

-• Cittasamtana (Chinese=心相續) is the mental continuum, used “to clarify that there is continuity between an action (Karman) that an individual undertakes and its eventual effect (vipaka), as well as continuity between one lifetime and the next, without going so far as to posit a perduring self.”
-In this case, the mental continuum lasted for about fifty-five years, with the death of James Houston Jr. in 1945 and the birth of James Leininger in 2000.
+- Cittasamtana (Chinese: 心相續) is the mental continuum, used “to clarify that there is continuity between an action (Karman) that an individual undertakes and its eventual effect (vipaka), as well as continuity between one lifetime and the next, without going so far as to posit a perduring self.”

 In the next post, we will discuss why being born as a human is one of the best outcomes in reincarnation.
 Among the six destinies of reincarnation, human destiny not only gives you the best chance to be enlightened but also gives you a chance to choose a better future if you are not enlightened in this life, which is highly likely.
 Those in the celestial realms so enjoy their blessed life that they forget to do wholesome deeds, so that when their impermanent lives come to an end, they are not ready and fall to baleful destinies.
 Those in baleful destinies suffer so much that they do not have the time to do wholesome deeds until their lives in the baleful destinies end.